Bamboo: Kitchenware and other usage

 Bamboo is frequently used for cooking utensils within many cultures, and is used in the manufacture of chopsticks and bamboo steamers.
-In modern times, some see bamboo tools as an eco-friendly alternative to other manufactured utensils.
+In modern times, some see bamboo tools as an eco-friendly alternative to other manufactured utensils because they are rapidly reproducible as the world's fastest growing plant.
 Bamboo is also used to make eating utensils such as chopsticks, trays, and tea scoops.
 A 2025 study that researched their use in dishes concluded that safety concerns persist in the "case of bio-based tableware marketed as 'natural.'"

 Several manufacturers offer bamboo bicycles, surfboards, snowboards, and skateboards.

 Bamboo has traditionally been used to make a wide range of everyday utensils and cutting boards, particularly in Japan, where archaeological excavations have uncovered bamboo baskets dating to the Late Jōmon period (2000–1000 BC).
 Bamboo also has a long history of use in Asian furniture.
 Chinese bamboo furniture is a distinct style based on a millennia-long tradition, and bamboo is also used for floors due to its high hardness.

 Additionally, bamboo is used to create bracelets, earrings, necklaces, and other jewelry.